 Elwood P. Dowd is charming, lovable and kind with just one catch: his

-best friend is a six-foot-tall invisible rabbit named Harvey.
-Winner of the Pulitzer Prize, Harvey is a delightfully eccentric comedy for the whole family.
+best friend is a 6-foot-tall invisible rabbit named Harvey.
+Winner of the Pulitzer Prize, Harvey is a delightful comedy for the whole family.

 integrated production, one the company hopes will be the next hit.
 But

 when prejudices and stereotypes emerge, African American actress Wiletta

 Mayer questions the truthfulness of the play and faces a difficult

 decision: should she swallow her pride and compromise her values to

 achieve her lifelong dream of playing a leading role on Broadway?

 A Four Humors production of

 The Ingenious Gentleman Don Quixote of La Mancha